OscarAspelin95/bioinformatics_with_rust/src/main/practicals/fasta_parser.md

 # Fasta Parser
 ## Problem Description
-Build a CLI tool `fasta_stats` that calculates basic stats for a provided fasta file and writes the results to a json file.
+Build a CLI tool `fasta_stats` that calculates the number of sequences for a provided fasta file and writes the results to a json file.

 - Input argument: `--fasta <file.fasta>`
 - Output argument: `--outfile <outfile.json>`